 For patients having the left side treated, a small amount of the heart is present under the breast.
 Traditionally, this led to an increase in the risk of heart problems in later years after treatment.

-To mitigate this, we use a technique call DIBH.
+To mitigate this, we use a technique call deep inspiratory breath hold (DIBH).
 This means that treatment is only given when you are holding a deep breath.
 No additional breathing apparatus is needed, as it is all monitored by the SGRT system (see above).
 Don’t worry, this doesn’t mean you have to hold your breath for 15 minutes!
 The treatment is done in small manageable intervals so you can be as comfortable as possible.

 Reducing the time taken for radiotherapy